JeffDeCola/my-packer-image-builds/vagrant-images/jeffs-vagrant-image-ubuntu-2204-for-virtualbox/README.md

 * Source Image: vagrant
   * **"ubuntu/jammy64"** for vagrant on linux or windows
 * Custom Image: vagrant
-  * ubuntu 22.04 for vagrant on linux on linux or windows
+  * ubuntu 22.04 for vagrant on linux or windows
 * Contains:
   * ??? golang 1.20.1 ????